jmcglone/arbour-wireframes/README.md

 # arbour-wireframes
-Rough wireframes for a Hydra/Fedora-based publishing platform built by Michigan Publishing.
+Phase one and two wireframes for a Hydra/Fedora-based publishing platform built by Michigan Publishing.
+The stable repo now lives at <http://github.com/mlibrary/elderberry> and my in-progress repo lives at <http://github.com/jmcglone/elderberry>.